 The Ultima bodywork is supplied in an immaculate market-leading gel coat finish which does not require painting.

-There is an Ultima EVO bodywork colour configurator which conveys the body colour choices.
+There is an Ultima bodywork colour configurator which conveys the body colour choices.

 Our average customer takes around 350 hours.